8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

      Address
        isContract
          ✓ returns false for account address
-         ✓ returns true for contract address (64ms) sendValue
+         ✓ returns true for contract address (52ms) sendValue
          when sender contract has no funds
-           ✓ sends 0 wei (41ms)
+           ✓ sends 0 wei
            ✓ reverts when sending non-zero amounts
          when sender contract has funds
-           ✓ sends 0 wei (39ms)
+           ✓ sends 0 wei
-           ✓ sends non-zero amounts
+           ✓ sends non-zero amounts (39ms)
-           ✓ sends the whole balance (38ms)
+           ✓ sends the whole balance
            ✓ reverts when sending more than the balance with contract recipient
-             ✓ sends funds (72ms)
+             ✓ sends funds (64ms)
-             ✓ reverts on recipient revert (72ms)
+             ✓ reverts on recipient revert (75ms)
        functionCall
          with valid contract receiver
-           ✓ calls the requested function (46ms)
+           ✓ calls the requested function (49ms)
-           ✓ reverts when the called function reverts with no reason (42ms) ✓ reverts when the called function reverts, bubbling up the revert reason ✓ reverts when the called function runs out of gas (1189ms) ✓ reverts when the called function throws
+           ✓ reverts when the called function reverts with no reason (40ms) ✓ reverts when the called function reverts, bubbling up the revert reason ✓ reverts when the called function runs out of gas (1270ms) ✓ reverts when the called function throws
-           ✓ reverts when function does not exist (45ms) with non-contract receiver
+           ✓ reverts when function does not exist (39ms) with non-contract receiver
-           ✓ reverts when address is not a contract (40ms) functionCallWithValue
+           ✓ reverts when address is not a contract functionCallWithValue
          with zero value
-           ✓ calls the requested function (42ms)
+           ✓ calls the requested function (48ms)
          with non-zero value
            ✓ reverts if insufficient sender balance
-           ✓ calls the requested function with existing value (78ms) ✓ calls the requested function with transaction funds (59ms) ✓ reverts when calling non-payable functions (62ms)
+           ✓ calls the requested function with existing value (80ms) ✓ calls the requested function with transaction funds (55ms) ✓ reverts when calling non-payable functions (58ms)

      Suspendable
        Constructor
          ✓ should successfully deploy contract
        Suspension functionality
-         ✓ should suspend contract (49ms)
+         ✓ should suspend contract (45ms)
-         ✓ should resume contract (81ms)
+         ✓ should resume contract (85ms)
        Modifiers
-         ✓ should not call an onlySuspended function while active ✓ should not call an onlyActive function while suspended (77ms) Events
+         ✓ should not call an onlySuspended function while active ✓ should not call an onlyActive function while suspended (66ms) Events
          ✓ should emit Suspended event
-         ✓ should emit Resumed event (65ms)
+         ✓ should emit Resumed event (58ms)

-     181 passing (21s)
+     183 passing (21s)
      1 pending

      C20InvestProxy
        Ownership
-         ✓ should have owner as fundWallet
+         ✓ should have owner as fundWallet (39ms) Sending Ether
-       Sending Ether
+         ✓ does not allow amounts below minimum investment (87ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (127ms) Getting Tokens
-         ✓ does not allow amounts below minimum investment (93ms) ✓ should receive user's money, correctly record balance and request time (114ms) Getting Tokens
+         ✓ prevents withdrawal if price has not been updated (73ms) ✓ prevents withdrawal if user has no balance (70ms) ✓ allows withdrawal after price updated and emits TokensPurchased (213ms) ✓ prevents second attempt at withdrawing tokens (66ms) ✓ refunds when amount deposited exceeds available tokens and suspends contractand emits TokensPurchased and RefundGiven (360ms)
-         ✓ prevents withdrawal if price has not been updated (68ms) ✓ prevents withdrawal if user has no balance (62ms) ✓ allows withdrawal after price updated (214ms) ✓ prevents second attempt at withdrawing tokens (67ms) ✓ refunds when amount deposited exceeds available tokens and suspends contract (370ms) Suspendable Operations
+       Suspendable Operations
-         ✓ prevents buying while contract is suspended (52ms) ✓ does not resume if contract token balance is zero (88ms) ✓ successfully resumes contract from suspension (178ms) Admin
+         ✓ prevents buying while contract is suspended (47ms) ✓ does not resume if contract token balance is zero (87ms) ✓ successfully resumes contract from suspension (186ms) Admin
-         ✓ does not allow non-owner to withdraw ether from contract (49ms) ✓ allows owner to withdraw ether from contract and yields correct balance (57ms) ✓ does not allow withdrawing more than contract balance (58ms) ✓ does not transfer out remaining token balance to nonowner (50ms) ✓ transfers out remaining token balance (118ms)
+         ✓ does not allow non-owner to withdraw ether from contract (55ms) ✓ allows owner to withdraw ether from contract and yields correct balance (56ms) ✓ does not allow withdrawing more than contract balance (54ms) ✓ does not transfer out remaining token balance to nonowner (48ms) ✓ transfers out remaining token balance (138ms)

      16 passing (3s)